satyavinay456/async_tasks_flask/README.md

 # Execution

-In the root directory execute these commands:
+In the root directory execute these commands for configurations and initialization of DB:

 export FLASK_APP=flaskr

 export FLASK_ENV=development

-Initialize db using => flask init-db
+flask init-db

 and then run the application using below command